minyez/minyez.github.io/_posts/2024-10-21-upgrade_ubuntu_lts_work_laptop.md

 ## Background

-The HP laptop provided by the institute has decent specs (i7-10850U, 32GB RAM, 500GB SSD), but I haven't used it much because I'm not a fan of the pre-installed Ubuntu.
+The HP laptop provided by the institute has decent specs (i7-10850U, 32GB RAM, 500GB SSD), but I haven’t used it much because I’m not a fan of the pre-installed Ubuntu.
 Recently, my CI pipeline on GitHub, which uses the Intel compiler on Ubuntu, started failing.
 To debug it, having a local Ubuntu environment, either as the host or in a virtual machine,